Amber Diceless Roleplaying Game: Powers

-Each of the first four powers is available in an advanced form.

 Artifacts, Personal shadows and Constructs

 While a character with Pattern, Logrus or Conjuration can acquire virtually any object, players can choose to spend character points to obtain objects with particular virtues – unbreakability, or a mind of their own.
 Since they have paid points for the items, they are a part of the character's legend, and cannot lightly be destroyed.
 Similarly, a character can find any possible universe, but they can spend character points to know of or inhabit shadows which are (in some sense) "real" and therefore useful.
 The expansion, Shadow Knight, adds Constructs – artifacts with connections to shadows.

 Stuff

 Unspent character points become good stuff – a good luck for the character.
 Players are also allowed to overspend (in moderation), with the points becoming bad stuff – bad luck which the Gamemaster should inflict on the character.
 Stuff governs how non-player characters perceive and respond to the character: characters with good stuff will often receive friendly or helpful reactions, while characters with bad stuff are often treated with suspicion or hostility.

 As well as representing luck, stuff can be seen as representing a character's outlook on the universe: characters with good stuff seeing the multiverse as a cheerful place, while characters with bad stuff see it as hostile.